mooseahhh/ModularLiquidHandler-Ender3/README.md

 Unlike manual operation where stops are felt by resistance, the stepper actuator requires empirical calibration.
 The approach:

 1. Estimate the soft stop E distance by measuring plunger height manually
-2. Use Pronterface to find the E value where the push plate reaches zero stop, and the distance from soft stop to hard stop
+2. Use Pronterface to empirically determine the E-axis positions corresponding to the pipette's upper, first, and second stops.
 3. Update `E_ZERO_STOP`, `E_FIRST_STOP`, `E_SECOND_STOP` constants in `gc_volume_test.py`
 4. Validate with gravimetric calibration (see below)